Joviviz/University/4th - Semester/Paradigmas e Linguagens de Programação/Seminario - SML/README.md

   if a=b then remover(a,y) (*ao chamar "remover" com (a,y) denovo estaremos removendo b*) else b::y;
 ```
+- Analizando o terminal :
+-  val remover = fn: ∀ ''a . ''a * ''a list → ''a list;
+  - ∀ (Para todo)
+  - ''a (um tipo)
+  - ''a list (uma lista de tipos)
+  - ''a * ''a list (um par(tupla) contendo um valor de tipo ''a e uma lista de valores de tipo ''a)
+  - → ''a list (retorna uma lista)

 1. remover(1,[1,1,2,3,1,1])
 2. 1 = 1 -> remover(1,[1,2,3,1,1])